Scientific Research Red Light Therapy

 • Population: Healthy older adults.

-• Intervention: Repeated NIR tPBM sessions (7 days).
+• Intervention: Seven-day series of NIR tPBM sessions.

 3. de Oliveira BH, et al. tPBM increases cognitive function & BDNF in adults with MCI (2024)